Powerlearnproject/se-assignment-day-2-git-and-github-Alletah00/README.md

 version control is a system that helps store files, sort them, make changes, tracking and allows collaboration on projects.
 The purpose of a version control is for configuration, initialization, adding files, committing changes, cloning repositories, creating and merging branches as well as push and pull.
 GitHub is a cloud-based platform famous for its wide range of tools to work on projects and help mange code in repositories.
 Overall version control helps developers maintain a well-structured system and safely collaborate and store their work.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+ To create a new repository  you first need to create an account and sign up then navigate to the homepage and select new to create a repository.
+Choose a suitable name and set to either public or private

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?